 1. Livestock barns - Barns measure 40' x 200' and have open sides (no walls), except for barn #6, which is enclosed.
-Barn #6 houses the small animals (rabbits, cavy, etc) and poultry.
+Barn #6 houses the alpacas, Farm Fun and poultry.
 Although barns are well ventilated, since it is August, you are encouraged to bring fans and 50' extension cords.